prominenceai/deepstream-services-library/docs/api-pipeline.md

 DslReturnType dsl_pipeline_streammux_tiler_add(const wchar_t* name,
     const wchar_t* tiler);
 ```
-This service adds a named Tiler to a named Pipeline's Stream-Muxer output prior to any inference components added to the Pipeline.
+This service adds a named Tiler to a named Pipeline's Streammuxer output prior to any inference components added to the Pipeline.

-Note: A Stream-Muxer can have at most one Tiler.
+Note: A Streammuxer can have at most one Tiler.

 **Parameters**
 * `pipeline` - [in] unique name of the Pipeline to update.